openlabelsinitiative/OLI/README.md

 The Ethereum Foundation funded this effort as part of the [Data Collection Grants](https://esp.ethereum.foundation/data-collection-grants).
 This standardized data structure was part of their [wish list](https://notes.ethereum.org/@drigolvc/DataCollectionWishlist) and other foundations and data teams also expressed interest in the past (as discussed [here](https://twitter.com/tokenterminal/status/1694103939602608540) by TokenTerminal and MSilb7).

 ## Categories
 A big part of the labeling effort is to introduce a standardized set of well-defined categories.
 This is especially helpful in the context of analytics.
-The categorie definitions and mappings can be found [here](https://github.com/openlabelsinitiative/oli/blob/main/category_definitions.json).
+The category definitions and mappings can be found [here](https://github.com/openlabelsinitiative/oli/blob/main/category_definitions.json).
+Each address can only be assigned to one category.
+If more categories will become necessary in the future they can be added here via PR.

 ## Data model
 This is the current suggestion for the data model.
 The full dbml definition can be found [here](https://github.com/openlabelsinitiative/oli/blob/main/data_model.dbml).